 Perkasie Electric is a municipal-owned and maintained electric company.
-This offers the electric company specific benefits when it comes to rental properties.

 State legislation known as the Municipal Claims and Liens Act allows municipal utilities to hold property owners responsible for tenant debt.
 This could include action against the landlord for the amount due for service provided at the owner’s property which could be in the form of a municipal claim lien.

 Perkasie Borough makes every effort to collect from the tenant but there are times when payment is requested from the landlord.
 Procedures taken to help protect Perkasie Borough and property owners include: